MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ## Using Get-MgEnvironment

-When we use `Connect-MgGraph`, we can choose to target other environments.
+When you use `Connect-MgGraph`, you can choose to target other environments.
 By default, `Connect-MgGraph` targets the global public cloud.

 To get a list of all clouds that you can choose from, run: